Jaxanine/AutoFreeRice/README.md

 # AutoFreeRice: What does it do?
-It automatically "clicks" answers on FreeRice while acting like a human.
+It automatically "clicks" answers on [FreeRice](https://beta.freerice.com) while acting like a human.
 It has a 1.5% chance of getting the answer wrong, in order to make it the most realisitc.

 # Setting it up

-First open the FreeRice [multiplication table page](https://freerice.com/categories/multiplication-table), copy the code in [auto.js](/auto.js) and:
+First open the FreeRice [multiplication table page](https://freerice.com/categories/multiplication-table), copy the code in [auto.js](/auto.js) and then:

 ## With the console